Vyral/natasha-greenhalgh-recruiting/_posts/2019-04-18-how-to-reach-out-to-your-sphere-of-influence.md

 {% include youtube.html %}

 Today we’re excited to talk to you about your sphere of influence.
-Over the years, we’ve both learned that the No. 1 source of business for real estate professionals should be from those individuals who know, like and trust them, aka their “sphere.”
+Over the years, we’ve both learned that the No. 1 source of business for real estate professionals should be from those individuals who know, like, and trust them, aka their “sphere.”

 **At Home Helper Consultants, we like to implement a touch campaign for each person in our SOI.** We touch them intentionally 21 times per year through a mix of texts, phone calls, emails, personal meetings, and more.&nbsp;